Revisiting the moduli space of 8 points on $\mathbb{P}^1$: Canonical bundles and relation to the minimal model program

 \subsection{Relation to the minimal model program}

 We gave a proof of Theorems \ref{mainthm:extendability} and \ref{mainthm:not_K_equiv} by a specific computation in our situation.
-In this subsection we would like to explain a more systematic approach to relate this to the minimal model program; see \cite{KM98, Fu17} for the basic definitions.
-This also clarifies the relationship between our work and semi-toric compactifications in the sense of Looijenga; see \cite{Lo85, Lo86} and \cite{AE21, Od22}.
+In this subsection, we would like to explain a more systematic approach to relate this to the minimal model program; see \cite{KM98, Fu17} for the basic definitions.
+This also clarifies the relationship between our work and semi-toric compactifications of arithmetic quotients of type I and IV domains, in the sense of Looijenga; see \cite{Lo86, Lo03a, Lo03b} and \cite{AE23, Od22}.
 We explain the strategy below.

 Let us recall the basic definition of the minimal model program before getting to the discussion.
-We use the notion \textit{canonical models} in the sense of \cite[Definition 3.50]{KM98}, which is referred to as \textit{log canonical models} in \cite[Definition 4.8.1]{Fu17}.
-In addition, in this paper, \textit{minimal models} is defined as not imposing dlt on \cite[Definition 3.50]{KM98}, which is precisely the \textit{(log) minimal models} in \cite[Definition 4.3.1]{Fu17}.
+We use the notion of \textit{canonical model} in the sense of \cite[Definition 3.50]{KM98}, which is referred to as \textit{log canonical model} in \cite[Definition 4.8.1]{Fu17}.
+In addition, in this paper, \textit{minimal model} is defined as not imposing dlt on \cite[Definition 3.50]{KM98}, which is precisely the \textit{(log) minimal model} in \cite[Definition 4.3.1]{Fu17}.
 We shall first apply the general theory of several compactifications to our case.